 All of the Loki Foundation’s existing projects and initiatives will continue to be actively developed, with the same level of resources and support which they have had up until this point.

-Blockswap is built to interact with potentially any blockchain, so it could facilitate swaps between any cryptocurrencies which have been integrated.
+Chainflip is built to interact with potentially any blockchain, so it could facilitate swaps between any cryptocurrencies which have been integrated.

-Any team designing a cross-chain swapping tool where nodes have wallet custody will need an understanding of how to design, maintain, upgrade, and architect node incentives, software, and consensus rules, and the Loki team has the experience and expertise in each of these areas necessary to support the development of Blockswap.
+Any team designing a cross-chain swapping tool where nodes have wallet custody will need an understanding of how to design, maintain, upgrade, and architect node incentives, software, and consensus rules, and the Loki team has the experience and expertise in each of these areas necessary to support the development of Chainflip.

 Where’s the whitepaper, or a more in-depth explanation of the technology?

-Come and talk about Blockswap!
+Come and talk about Chainflip!

 If you’d like to jump in and brainstorm, an open discussion will be held with all of you.
 Some more formal designs are currently being worked on, which will be shared at a later stage, but we wanted to share this announcement of support to get the ball rolling with you, the Loki community.
 We’re hugely excited to share our vision of the future of decentralised asset exchange — and we hope you’re excited too.